0xc0dec/linec/README.md

 linec
 =====

-This perl script counts lines in source files, excluding comments and empty lines.
+This Perl script counts lines in source files, excluding comments and empty lines.
 It supports all source files with comments of the following syntax:

 ```
 /* ... */